What Are Allergy Drops?

 What is the difference between Allergy Drops and Allergy Shots?

 Many people are familiar with allergy shots.
 The mainstay of treatment of severe allergies for decades.
 This therapy can be very successful, but unfortunately, it requires weekly visits to the doctor’s office as well as the need for injections.
 Research and clinical experience in Europe led to the development of allergy drop therapy.
 It was discovered that special cells that exist beneath the lining under the tongue can also stimulate the immune system to create these same allergy blocking antibodies.
 Instead of weekly visits and shots, the patient can safely use the allergy drops under the tongue once daily to relieve their allergy complaints.
 If you have held off allergies tested because the hassle and pain of shots were not for you, consider the use of allergy drops therapy as a nice alternative.

-Benefits of allergy drops
+What are the Benefits of allergy drops?